avklepikov/zoogie/README.md

 - Zoogie provides fully pack of functionality not only to resue model in different projects but also to be used as a full pack application.

+# Instruction How to START and GET FAMILIAR with ZOOGIE
+Just run VIEW.PY.
+Database already have some test records.